SohamRoy-01/netflixClone/README.md

 # netflixClone
-# Feel Free to contribute init
+# Feel Free to contribute to it
 # InFuture I will land into depth